Shia1232/pwn.college_Shiamak/Chaining Commands .md

 Once your script works correctly, run /challenge/run to get your flag!
 ### Solve
 **Flag:** `pwn.college{Q4032ZD7bBpwmv8jk4q6YJZsgIy.01NzMDOxwCN1kjNzEzW}`
+I used the else as a default script here to handle all the conditions

 ```
 hacker@chaining~scripting-with-default-cases:~$ cat > /home/hacker/solve.sh <<'EOF'
 #!/bin/bash